-The most common delay for a website development project is the client not being to provide content in a timely manner.
-Be sure you have the following information ready for your developer:
+One of the most common delays for a website development project is the client not being able to provide content in a timely manner.
+To avoid this issue, be sure you have the following information ready for your developer:

 - Logo – If you already have a logo and would like to maintain your branding, be ready to provide your logo to your designers.
 Preferably your logo should be in a high resolution format such as .ai, .eps, or .psd.